I finished my graduate studies at Stanford University in the Department of Mathematics. I received my Ph.D. in June 2003.

 Information on Backgammon.

-A Dots and Boxes Java applet.
-Dots and Boxes has an extensive mathematical theory, largely (but by no means completely) derived from the theory of impartial combinatorial games.
+A Dots and Boxes game.
+Dots and Boxes has an extensive mathematical theory, largely derived from the theory of impartial combinatorial games, but there are exceptions.

 The Computer Science department at the University of Alberta has a GAMES group.
 There is also a group at Stanford University studying general game playing methods.